-The validity of the common units will be passed upon for us by Holland & Hart LLP, Denver, Colorado.
-Certain legal matters in connection with the common units offered hereby will be passed upon for the underwriters by Baker Botts L.L.P., Houston, Texas.
+The validity of the notes will be passed upon for us by Squire, Sanders & Dempsey L.L.P., New York, New York and certain other legal matters in connection with the notes offered hereby will be passed upon for us by Holland & Hart LLP, Denver, Colorado.
+Certain legal matters in connection with the notes offered hereby will be passed upon for the underwriters by Baker Botts L.L.P., Houston, Texas.